 Praxis Commercialization Team

-The Praxis Commercialization Team is made up of experts in commercialization, direct SCI consumer engagement, research, and knowledge translation to support startups across the Incubate and Accelerate programs on concept and market validation, prototyping, sales strategy, and more.
+The Praxis Commercialization Team is made up of experts in commercialization, direct SCI PLEX engagement, research, and knowledge translation to support startups across the Incubate and Accelerate programs on concept and market validation, prototyping, sales strategy, and more.

 This is the breadcrumbs block.
 Breadcrumb will populate on actual page.